Kenya's Lake Baringo: Surviving hippo and crocodile attacks

 Environmentalists say the lake has doubled in size over the last decade because of heavy rainfall linked to climate change.

 But people still come back because the lake is their lifeline.
 Dozens of women walk down to fetch water in big yellow cans to take back home.
-Others are washing their laundry on the shores; an many others are cleaning up the fresh fish brought to them by the fishermen.
+Others are washing their laundry on the shores; and many others are cleaning up the fresh fish brought to them by the fishermen.

-All this as giant hippos and the stealthy, deadly, predators, the Nile crocodiles, are in the water nearby.
+All this as giant hippos and the stealthy, deadly predators, the Nile crocodiles, are in the water nearby.

 Residents say that with the lake getting bigger, the crocodile population has increased and the waters are now heavily infested with the predators.
-They say there has also been an increase in the number of hippos, who bathe near the shores and now even closer to peoples homesteads.
+They say there has also been an increase in the number of hippos, who bathe near the shores and now even closer to people's homesteads.

 This has increased the risk to the lives of people, and children have been dragged into the lake by crocodiles, never to be seen again.